MicrosoftDocs/msteams-docs/msteams-platform/webhooks-and-connectors/what-are-webhooks-and-connectors.md

 ---
 # What are webhooks and connectors?

-Webhooks and connectors are a simple way to connect your web services to teams and teams and channels in Microsoft Teams.
+Webhooks and connectors are straightforward ways to connect external systems and services with Microsoft Teams channels and chats.

-Connectors allow users to subscribe to receive notifications and messages from your web services.
-They expose an HTTPS endpoint for your service to post messages to - typically in the form of cards.
+Users can, for example, subscribe to notifications from another app (typically in the form of cards).

 ## Incoming webhooks